3. DHCP Configuration

 to include

 both our management and cluster subnets.
-Note that we only need the pxeclients
+Remove the pxeclients

 Warning